Florgol/HTML-CSS-Exercise/README.md

 # HTML/CSS exercise

 This exercise is part of my studies at the BHT.
+It is a mobile app that showcases AJAX list behaviour.

 For educational use only.
 Also see LICENSE file.